-Freshwater System (For detailed schematic, see Chapter 15)
+2600 Center Console Freshwater System (For detailed schematic, see Chapter 15)

-The freshwater system consists of potable water tank, distribution lines and a hand operated pump.
-The tank is filled through a labeled deck plate located on the gunnel.
+The freshwater system consists of a potable water tank, distribution lines and a distribution pump.
+The tank is filled through a deck plate, labeled "WATER," located on the gunnel.